 The Working Group has noted that other Options rely on the introduction of newly defined terms.
 The Working Group considers it inappropriate to create new terms that will only apply in a limited number of circumstances where the voltage rise limit defines the New Network Capacity.
 It is also considered inappropriate to introduce new terms that are open to interpretation.
 For example the definitions proposed for Complete Asset and Demand Dominated Network are open to a degree of interpretation in relation to the number of interconnected circuits and the time of the demand/generation assessment, respectively.
 It is also considered inappropriate to introduce new terms that are in themselves subjective.
 For example, the defined limitations within the terms Substantial Asset and Number of Customers Threshold are not based on any factual considerations but only subjective assessment.

 The use of new defined terms within the other Options may give rise to gaming opportunities.
 This is because they introduce thresholds either side of which result in different treatment within the connection charge assessment.
 For example the connection applicant could choose to select its DG capacity output specifically to be at a value that would more likely attract the thermal method of cost apportionment under operation of the Demand Dominated Network assessment.

+The Working Group has noted the comment made by Ofgem in its determination i.e. “We recognise that, due to the current wording in the CCCM, other interpretations as to the treatment of voltage rise could exist.”
+The Working Group has considered, proposed and consulted upon other interpretations but must conclude that they have significant disadvantages compared to Option 1.

 In consideration of the above, the Working Group recommends Option 1 as the most appropriate solution.